SharePoint/sp-dev-docs/docs/general-development/working-with-web-services-in-sharepoint-workflows-using-sharepoint-designer.md

 ## Conclusion

-SharePoint 2013introduced a new workflow architecture facilitated by a new product, Workflow Manager 1.0.
-To ensure that all custom workflows worked regardless of the SharePoint 2013 deployment choice, either on-premises or hosted in Office 365, all workflows are now 100 percent declarative.
+SharePointintroduced a new workflow architecture facilitated by a new product, Workflow Manager 1.0.
+To ensure that all custom workflows worked regardless of the SharePoint deployment choice, either on-premises or hosted in Office 365, all workflows are now 100 percent declarative.
 The added support for calling web services from SharePoint Designer 2013-authored workflows provides a more flexible and powerful workflow authoring process than in previous versions.